 Next, you can click on the Text-to-Speech drop-down menu to access the settings.
 Click on “Enabled” and the next time someone sends a donation, you’ll hear their message out loud on your live stream for everyone to hear.

 As you can imagine, having a message played out loud can be pretty risky.
 To ensure your content remains within the terms of service for your streaming platform, you can adjust a variety of profanity settings for donations to guarantee that your audience won’t hear anything you don’t want them too.
 To access profanity settings click on “General Settings” from the list of various alert types.
 Check out the image below for an example.

-When you add a Streamlabs OBS Alert Box, a default profanity filter is applied that will filter bad words out a message.
+When you add a Streamlabs Desktop Alert Box, a default profanity filter is applied that will filter bad words out a message.
 Our profanity filter will prevent the words from showing on the screen and will thereby stop it from being said out loud when you have Text-to-Speech enabled.